DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## Chapter 3: The Rhythm of Creation

+I used to picture evolution as a slow river.
+Then I watched the strata for a while and realized it moves like weather: long blue skies, then sudden storms that redraw the coastline in a single season.
+The story we were taught—gentle curves—keeps giving way to stair steps.

+When those steps arrive, they don’t just shuffle bodies around; they introduce new ideas—eyes, nervous systems, architectures that feel like they arrived with a manual.
+The environment can tell you when a door opens.
+It still doesn’t write the book you find on the other side.

 We adopt the language of evolution as it is practiced today.
 The question isn’t whether evolution occurs—it does—but how the information required for macro-level novelty arises in the time available.